 - collaborating with the patient/client to establish realistic goals and treatment strategies which facilitate optimal oral health

-- providing treatment that includes preventive and therapeutic services directed by the care plan.
+- providing treatment that includes preventive and therapeutic services directed by the treatment plan.

 - evaluating the extent to which treatment goals were achieved.